waelbabay/EventManagement.CleanArchitecture/README.md

 ## AI-Powered Event Image Generation

-When an event is created, the application can generate a relevant image based on the event's description using **Azure OpenAI** and **DALL·E 3**.
+When an event is created, the application can generate a relevant image based on the event's description using **Semantic Kernel** , **Azure OpenAI** and **DALL·E 3**.
 This ensures visually appealing content without requiring manual image uploads.

 ## Custom ML Model with ML.NET